QuantConnect/lean-cli/README.md

 If you need to add dependencies, first update `setup.py` (if it is a production dependency) or `requirements.txt` (if it is a development dependency) and then re-run `pip install -r requirements.txt`.

 The automated tests can be ran by running `pytest`.
 The filesystem and HTTP requests are mocked when running tests to make sure they run in an isolated environment.

+To update the commands reference part of the readme run `python scripts/readme.py` from the root of the project.

 Maintainers can publish new releases by pushing a Git tag containing the new version to GitHub.
 This will trigger a GitHub Actions workflow which releases the current `main` branch to PyPI with the value of the tag as version.
 Make sure the version is not prefixed with "v".